ARMmbed/sxsw2018/README.md

 In this session you'll be building five examples, introducing you to:

-1. Building IoT devices with Arm Mbed.
+1. Building IoT devices with Arm Mbed OS.
 1. Hooking up an optical particle sensor to a development board.
 1. Connecting your device to The Things Network using LoRaWAN.
 1. Data visualization of particle sensors.